sidpoke/Portfolio/README.md

 For more info, go to https://sidpoke.itch.io/RabbeauxKnight

 # C++ Direct X Engine (2019) - Included
-As part of an assignment during GamesAcademy, i had to create my own small Direct X engine in C++ Task of this assignment was simply generating a cube and adding shading & texture onto it.
+As part of an assignment during GamesAcademy, i had to create my own small Direct X engine in C++<br/>
+Task of this assignment was simply generating a cube and adding shading & texture onto it.<br/>

-I've went past the expectations and delivered an engine which would render a whole Mesh (e.g. the famous Utah Teapot) This object would spin and have a basic diffuse light to it.
+I've went past the expectations and delivered an engine which would render a whole Mesh (e.g. the famous Utah Teapot)<br/>
+This object would spin and have a basic diffuse light to it.

 <h3>To simply run, open the "Build" folder and run "DX_Build.exe" or open the VS Solution in the "Source" folder.</h3>